-When visualizing what you want your reclaimed timber to look like, there are two options to consider.
+When visualizing what you want your reclaimed barn beam or timber to look like, there are two options to consider.

 The first is hand-hewn.
 Hand-hewn timbers were shaped by craftsman, often more than a century ago, using nothing but the axe.
 The resulting "chunky" texture with remaining axe marks is a highly sought, authentic rustic look.

 The second option is circle-sawn.
 Circle-sawn beams were shaped in a saw mill, and do not feature the axe-marks of a hand-hewn.
 They are smoother, and will sometimes feature rough-sawn texture.